Overview

 MDTs are teams of multiple disciplines that work together to ensure wraparound services are provided for suspected or confirmed victims and survivors.
 Regional human trafficking navigators with the NDHTTF convene these teams regularly and as needed when cases are identified.
 Member agencies of these teams have a memorandum of understanding (MOU) with the task force, confirming their involvement and adhering to the guidelines of the MDT.
 MDTs are confirmed entities in various regions, reservations, and communities throughout North Dakota who have agreed to be involved in human trafficking cases on behalf of their agencies.
 MDTs can also be comprised of additional entities not regularly attending meetings; they can be an entity that victims and survivors are requesting be involved due to the services they provide.
 Other times, services available in the victim/survivor’s community are added to the team but do not regularly attend meetings or have a signed MOU.

 MDTs and communities within North Dakota function at different levels of readiness when responding to human trafficking and their level of knowledge.
 Levels of readiness to respond appropriately are heavily based on education regarding human trafficking and exploitation, and the community’s understanding of human trafficking indicators and dynamics.
 Levels of readiness also depend upon whether MDTs are utilized and accessible in each community, and team members’ experience and expertise in the field, or lack thereof.
 A team or community’s level of readiness may change overtime due to these above circumstances, however engaging in ongoing readiness assessments of the team is crucial to ensuring a well-rounded response in each community.
-Click here for more in-depth information on MDTs.
+Access more in-depth information on MDTs.

 Unfortunately, there is no reliable way to identify offenders and perpetrators as they come from various backgrounds throughout North Dakota.
 An offender is the individual who commits an illegal act against a human by threatening, coercing, or forcing them into sex or labor acts.
 In cases where offenders solicit sex from a child or adolescent, no threats, coercion, or force needs to be present for it to be considered a crime.
 Depending on where the illegal act was committed, the age of the victim(s) and dynamics of the abuse, offenders will be criminally charged for their actions against another human being.